From Harboring Slaves Fleeing To Canada To Ghost Hunting With Meat Loaf: Isle Of Pines Interesting History

 He is survived by one son, Joseph V. Wittmann, and one granddaughter, both of Phoenix, Ariz.

 Isle of Pines passed to son Joseph V., also having moved from New York to Phoenix, but it is unknown how long he continued to own the property.
-In fact, very little, if any, information could be gathered from that time on until Ghost Hunter’s season 5, episode 15: Bat Out of Hell, was filmed there.
+Very little, if any, information could be gathered from that time on until Ghost Hunter’s season 5, episode 15: Bat Out of Hell was filmed there.

 The Haunted Isle Of Pines

 After winning the SyFy Channel’s 2008 Great American Ghost Hunt contest, Isle of Pines was featured on Season 5, Episode 15 of the channel’s Ghost Hunters.
 This particular episode was the first to feature Meat Loaf, a self-described paranormal lover, who took part in a number of later Ghost Hunter episodes before his untimely death.

 At the time of the show’s recording, the Isle of Pines had been in Danielle Parody and her brother Anthony Claudia’s family for about 50 years after their great-grandfather purchased the island.
 The number of rooms in the mansion itself was never revealed, but an additional three-story boathouse is complete with a ballroom.